christopherobin/mage/lib/modules/bot/README.md

 ### www/botScenarios/&lt;SCENARIO GROUP&gt;.js

-These file would be where you would register your scenarios.
+These files would be where you would register your scenarios.
 Each scenario will consist of a routine it would run along with a condition which would be checked before it runs.
 This helps enhance the writting speed of the bot operation.
 Generally these scenarios should be written by game developers as the game production progresses and will come in very handy for unit testing.
 Most games should be shipped with a unit testing bot which allows backend/frontend developers to quickly test for breakage when large overhauls are done.
-For an in-depth example please take a look at DeadRising-TheSurvival game.
+For some in-depth examples please talk with the mage team.

 ```javascript